NLCaceres/Android-Infection-Prevention/README.md

     - Mockito
     - Robolectric
     - Kaspersky Kaspresso
+      - Adding Kaspresso has reduced (and potentially completely eliminated) the need for Espresso Idling Resources
+        - As more features are built out, time will tell if Espresso Idling can be completely dropped
+- Leverage Compose Compiler Stability Reports as needed to maximize UI responsiveness and rendering efficiency
 - Improved accessibility
   - Sufficient contrast, text size, touch target size, and use of content descriptions
   - Improved use of modern native elements for more intuitive User Experience